msimotwo/vmupgradeazure/README.md

 <h2>How To Upgrade Existing Microsoft VM in Azure</h2>

 Hello, my name is Meshach Simotwo and I am a IT Professional.
-Today I will be teaching you how to upgrade an existing Microsoft server on Azure.
-Ex.
-Microsoft 10 Gen 1 -> Microsoft 10 Gen 2<br>
+Today I will be teaching you how to upgrade an existing Microsoft server on Azure.<br>

-*<h2>Environments and Technologies Used</h2>*
+<h2>Environments and Technologies Used</h2>
   - Microsoft Azure
   - Microsoft Azure Subscription
     - If you dont already have a subscription and would like to learn how to obtain one, I have a repository link on it.   https://github.com/msimotwo/mszuresubscription

+*<h3>Before you do an upgrade on a VM, review the upgrade requirements.</h3>*

+<h2>Windows Versions not able for in-plaace upgrade</h2>